Region - USA

 Law Enforcement agencies across the USA are reporting a dramatic increase in metal thefts, with copper, bronze, brass, and aluminum all being targeted.

 Copper prices are currently at an all-time high, with increases of up to 28% in the last 12 months brought on by global shortages.
-This, in turn, is increasing the attractiveness of the metal as a target for both opportunist and organized theft.
+This, in turn, increases the metal's attractiveness as a target for opportunist and organized theft.

 Thieves are willing to go to any length to obtain the metal.
 They will strip metal sheets from building rooftops, rip apart air conditioners for the copper coils contained within, and strip homes and buildings of wiring and piping.